Joe-W-Davies/FBPredictor/README.md

 The current best test accuracy is: 67.5%.

 See the `three_class` branch for predicting draws as well.
 The accuracy for that classifier is around 55.2%.
-A neural network model current perform a little worse than a BDT.
+A neural network model currently perform a little worse than a BDT.